Bjarne Walle (1911-1989): A Life Carved in Wood and Stories

 Marit Walle speaks about her father: “His books were first written out in the workshop among knives, wood chips, bears, moose, trolls, old women and old men in wood.
 He carved sculptures, most of them in humorous situations.
 But there were also many of the wildlife in Norwegian forests, and then the trolls.
 He had many exhibitions, not only at the Trade Convention, but also in Denmark, and many carvings were sold to the USA and Germany.”

-Bibliography (titles have been translated to English):
+Bibliography (titles translated to English):

 Most books were published between 1977 and 1994, but many of them had already appeared as editions in the Arbeiderpressen across the country before Aschehoug published his first book.
 Several of the books were published after his death in 1989.
 Source: bokelskere